Essy-dan/LITA_CUSTOMERDATA_PROJECT/README.md

 2. In SQL:

-Write queries to extract key insights
+Write queries to extract key insights.

 3. Power BI:
 - Build a Power BI dashboard that visualizes key customer segments,